STATE DEPARTMENT OF EDUCATION

 The State Superintendent of Schools serves on the Governor's Executive Council, the Children's Cabinet, and chairs the School Safety Subcabinet and the Superintendent's Family Engagement Council.
 The State Superintendent also co-chairs the Pathways in Technology Early College High (P-TECH) Schools Stakeholder Work Group, and the Maryland Outdoor Learning Partnership.

-As a member, the State Superintendent serves on the Advisory Stakeholder Group on Autism-Related Needs; the Behavioral Health Advisory Council; the Cannabis Public Health Advisory Council; the State Child Fatality Review Team; the State Children's Environmental Health and Protection Advisory Council; the Commission on Climate Change; the Maryland Consortium on Coordinated Community Supports; the Correctional Education Council; the Interagency Disabilities Board; the Work Group on English Language Learners in Public Schools; the Equitech Growth Commission; the Governor's Family Violence Council; the Financial Education and Capability Commission; the Maryland Green Purchasing Committee; the State Advisory Council on Health and Wellness; the Governor's Interagency Heroin and Opioid Coordinating Council; the Governor's Commission on Hispanic Affairs; the Interagency Council on Homelessness; the State Coordinating Committee on Human Services Transportation; Statewide Advisory Commission on Immuninizations; the Juvenile Services Education Board; the Maryland Longitudinal Data Systems Center Governing Board; the Commission to Study Mental and Behavioral Health in Maryland; the Maryland Military Installation Council; the Council on Open Data; the Governor's P-20 Leadership Council of Maryland; the Procurement Improvement Council; the Maryland Public Broadcasting Commission; the Maryland Council on Advancement of School-Based Health Centers; the Governor's Commission on Service and Volunteerism; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; the Interagency Committee on Specialized Transportation; the Maryland Commission on Suicide Prevention; the Commission on Trauma-Informed Care; the State Traumatic Brain Injury Advisory Board; the Two-Generation Family Economic Security Commission; the Governor's Workforce Development Board; the Advisory Council on Workforce Shortage; and the Youth Apprenticeship Advisory Council.
+As a member, the State Superintendent serves on the Advisory Stakeholder Group on Autism-Related Needs; the Behavioral Health Advisory Council; the Cannabis Public Health Advisory Council; the State Child Fatality Review Team; the State Children's Environmental Health and Protection Advisory Council; the Commission on Climate Change; the Maryland Consortium on Coordinated Community Supports; the Correctional Education Council; the Interagency Disabilities Board; the Governor's Family Violence Council; the Financial Education and Capability Commission; the Maryland Green Purchasing Committee; the State Coordinating Committee on Health and Human Services Transportation; the State Advisory Council on Health and Wellness; the Governor's Commission on Hispanic and Latin American Community Affairs; the Interagency Council on Homelessness; Statewide Advisory Commission on Immuninizations; the Juvenile Services Education Board; the Maryland Longitudinal Data Systems Center Governing Board; the Commission to Study Mental and Behavioral Health in Maryland; the Maryland Military Installation Council; the Council on Open Data; the Procurement Improvement Council; the Maryland Public Broadcasting Commission; the Maryland Council on Advancement of School-Based Health Centers; the Governor's Commission on Service and Volunteerism; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; the Interagency Committee on Specialized Transportation; the Maryland Commission on Suicide Prevention; the Commission on Trauma-Informed Care; the State Traumatic Brain Injury Advisory Board; the Two-Generation Family Economic Security Commission; the Governor's Workforce Development Board; and the Advisory Council on Workforce Shortage.
 In addition, the State Superintendent is a member of two councils related to interstate agencies: the Maryland Education Council (Education Commission of the States), and the Maryland State Council on Educational Opportunity for Military Children (Interstate Commission on Educational Opportunity for Military Children).

 Appointed by the Board to a four-year term, the State Superintendent of Schools serves as the Board's secretary-treasurer (Code Education Article, secs.
 2-301 through 2-303).

-Under the State Superintendent of Schools are three deputy superintendents.
-They are responsible for Accountability, Finance and Operations, and Teaching and Learning.
-In addition, the Superintendent directly oversees two offices: Audit, and Government Relations.
+Under the State Superintendent of Schools are three Chiefs.
+They are responsible for three offices: Accountability, Finance and Operations, and Teaching and Learning.

-The Superintendent is assisted by nine advisory boards.
-They include the State Early Childhood Advisory Council; the Work Group on English Language Learners in Public Schools, the Every Student Succeeds Act (ESSA) Stakeholder Committee; the Superintendent's Family Engagement Council; the Fine Arts Education Advisory Panel; the Maryland State Advisory Council for Gifted and Talented Education; the Advisory Council on Health and Physical Education; and the Pathways in Technology Early College High (P-TECH) Schools Stakeholder Work Group.
+The Superintendent is assisted by three advisory boards.
+They include the Superintendent's Family Engagement Council; the Fine Arts Education Advisory Panel; and the Pathways in Technology Early College High (P-TECH) Schools Stakeholder Work Group.

 AUDITS OFFICE

-The Office of Communications and Community Engagement started under the Division of Academic Policy as the School and Community Outreach Office.
+The Office of Communications started under the Division of Academic Policy as the School and Community Outreach Office.
 Later, it became the Communications and Strategic Planning Office, and in 2005 was renamed the Communications and Policy Branch.
 The Branch merged with the Office of Partnerships, Grants, and Resource Development to form the Office of Communications, Partnerships and Grants in July 2013.
 It became the Office of Communications and Partnerships in October 2016.
 Formerly under the Chief of Staff, the Office moved to School Effectiveness in August 2019.
 Renamed the Office of Communications, Partnership, and Recognition in September 2019, it transferred to the Office of Secretary in July 2021 as the Office of Communications and Community Engagement.
+By May 2026, it acquired its current name.

 The Office ensures that schools, school districts, the public, and the media are informed on Department actions and initiatives.
 Through websites, video technology, newsletters, and other publications, the Office provides timely information on Department policies and programs.